 Use a grocery list app

 I use a grocery list app that has made my life so much easier.
 I can add items to it whenever I think of them and there’s no more forgetting the grocery list at home because I always have my phone with me.
-The app is called Grocery IQ and here are a few things I love about it:
+The app is called Any List and here are a few things I love about it:

 • All of your items are sorted by each section or aisle in the store.
 Dairy, produce, meats, canned goods, etc. You just enter your items on your list and the app automatically sorts them for you.